DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 Saying yes to some categories reveals a list of sub-categories with checkboxes.
 The user must select at least one of these unless they change their answer to say no to the category.

-Categories that do not contain sub-categories reveal a ‘give details’ field which must be completed.
-Most sub-categories also reveal a ‘give details’ field which must be completed.
+Categories that do not contain sub-categories reveal a ‘give details’ field.
+Most sub-categories also reveal a ‘give details’ field.
+The user must complete this field.

-If the user says no to all the categories, they are shown an ‘other’ category with a ‘give details’ field which they must complete.
+If the user says no to all the categories then on the next page they're given a field asking them why they’re rejecting the application.
+The category is considered to be ‘other’.

-Users can also add ‘other advice and feedback’ before they complete the rejection flow.
+The user can also add ‘other advice and feedback’ as part of the rejection flow.

 ## Why we made changes